inkognitro/react-app-tutorial/02-authentication.md

 Let's use it in our app now!

 ### 2.5 Using the auth package
-With DI we usually need something like a service container which provides our service implementations.
+With DI, we usually need something like a service container which provides our service implementations.
-So let's create a service provider component to provide some services and states to all of its nested child components.
+So let's create a service provider component to provide our required services and states to all of its nested child components.
-These services or states can be accessed by custom hooks, like our `useCurrentUserRepository` or `useCurrentUser` hooks.
+These services or states can be accessed by custom hooks, like the `useCurrentUserRepository` or `useCurrentUser` hooks we have written.

 ```typescript
 // src/ServiceProvider.tsx